Survivable network design is the problem of building a network that remains connected even after some edges are removed.

 - $\mathcal{L}$ is $\operatorname{laminor}$.

 Now, we can find some set $S \in \mathcal{T}$ which is lineary dependent from other vectors.
 Then, we can just remove it without losing property above.
-Now, we keep doing it untill every vectors are lineary independent and let the result to be $\mathcal{L}^\star$.
-Then, $\mathcal{L}^\star$ should have $\left\vert E \right\vert$ independent vectors because they are all independent and $\operatorname{Span}(\mathcal{L}^\star)$ Should be still $\operatorname{Span}(\mathcal{T})$ because we removed only lineary dependent vectors.
+We continue until all vectors are linearly independent; call the result $\mathcal{L}^\star$.
+Then $\mathcal{L}^\star$ contains $\left\vert E \right\vert$ linearly independent vectors, and $\operatorname{Span}(\mathcal{L}^\star)$ remains equal to $\operatorname{Span}(\mathcal{T})$ since we removed only linearly dependent vectors.
 Notice that each vector has $\left\vert E \right\vert$ elements inside.
 Therefore, $\mathcal{L}^\star$ fulfills every property below.

 - $S$ is tight for all $S \in \mathcal{L}^\star$